GetaKit: Online Testing in Ontario

 Test results take approximately 3 weeks to process.
 If you have not been contacted in that time, your results are negative.

 If you are eligible for an HIV self-test, you can use it whenever you like, wherever you feel most comfortable.
 Once you have used to test, you are invited to report your result on a secure website.
+Per current guidelines, you will also be reminder to retest if indicated.

 The self-assessment at the beginning of the study will ask you questions about who you are and about your testing history for HIV and other sexually transmitted and bloodborne infections.
 This information will help us do two things: (1) understand who is using online, mail-out testing in Ontario, and (2) request the best and most appropriate STI and HIV and COVID testing for you.